Extra structure on the cohomology of configuration spaces of closed orientable surfaces: Introduction

-The case of genera 0,1 are already studied in \cite{Salvatore04,Schiessl18} and in \cite{Schiessl16,Maguire,Pagaria19}, respectively.
-The Euler characteristic of the configuration spaces of any even-dimensional orientable closed manifold $M$ was computed by Felix and Thomas in \cite{FT00} by the following formula:
+The cases of genera 0,1 have already been studied in \cites{Sevryuk,Salvatore04,Schiessl18} and in \cites{Schiessl16,Maguire,Pagaria19}, respectively.
+The Euler characteristic of the configuration spaces of any even-dimensional orientable closed manifold $M$ was computed by Félix and Thomas in \cite{FT00} and it is given by the formula:

 In the case of surfaces, this formula can be obtained from eq.~\eqref{eq:main_in_introduction} by setting $t=s=-1$ and taking the dimension of the representations.